 Tons of branched chain amino acids on the market are sourced from quite an unfriendly source... chicken feet and chicken feathers.
 Yup, you heard that right and I am not playing around!
 It's a cheap and convenient source (since feet and feathers aren't commonly found on a menu).

 Find a friendly source of BCAA's like found in fermented vegetables.
-I personally used PVL fermented branched chain amino acids since I genuinely know they are a reputable Canadian brand and are true to there source!
+PVL fermented branched chain amino acids is a great brand as it is sourced from fermented vegetables.

 Theres a lot of controversy about Creatine.
 Is it safe?
 Yes!!
 Our body naturally makes it on its own.
 But creatine supplements do have warnings for those who may have kidney problems - if this is you always ask your health care practitioner.

 Creatine is used for many chemical reactions, but specifically in the production of ATP!
 ATP is a major energy source in the body (more then less used for short bursts of energy).